 A hepatobiliary scan checks for problems in the liver and gallbladder.
+It is a nuclear medicine exam that uses a radioactive tracer to detect and treat disease.
 It is a form of radiology, because radiation is used to take pictures.
-The full name of the scan is hepatobiliary iminodiacetic acid (HIDA) scan.
+The full name of the scan is hepatobiliary iminodiacetic acid scan.